misza222/anki_decks/unit5.md

 ## Reinforce problems
  - high variance because of the stochasticity of the policy: because of the randomness in the environment and quasi-random<sup>1</sup> in the policy itself, simillar trajectories can lead to different outcomes.

+<small>1.
+Quasi-random, as it is still based on a policy that with time learns better and better to choose right moves (distribution for the next action is showing the clean "winner action") where and when it matters.</small>

 ## Monte-carlo sampling